ibm-cloud-docs/cephaas/service_credential_sds_delete.md

 Use the `cred-delete` command and provide the `INSTANCEID` of the SDSaaS instance along with the `ACCESS-KEY` for the credential that you want to delete.

+You will not be able to perform any s3 operations using the credentials after the delete process completes.
+{: note}

 Run the following command to delete a credential.

 ```sh